 Your precious words.
 You know they’ve got to be right to attract the audience you want.

-You’ve slaved over them, carefully crafting each phrase.
+You’ve carefully crafted each phrase.
 You finally hit “publish,” and what happens?

 Nobody reads them.
 No comments, no tweets, no sharing on Facebook.